crake7/TrojanC2/README.md

 This file should have the filename of your PAT(personal access token).
 Give the token read and write permissions.
 Create a token [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line/)

+Tip:
+Create several different tokens for different trojans so you can control what each trojan can access in your repository.
+That way, if victims catch your trojan, they can’t come along and delete all of your retrieved data.